logicly-au/pmhc-mds-spec/doc/index.rst

 Version |version|

 .. warning::
-   This is a draft version of the proposed PMHC MDS 5.0 specification.
-The PMHC MDS does not currently support this specification.
+   The PMHC MDS does not yet support this specification.
 It is being published for information and planning purposes only.

 ..
 This INTRODUCTION will only appear in the online HTML version (make.sh html) and not in PDFs or any other renderings